Issic47/bfcp/README.md

 bfcp
 ====

-cross platform BFCP server and client based on muduo-x, libre and tinyxml2
+Cross platform BFCP library for BFCP server and client based on muduo-x, libre and tinyxml2 support BFCP over UDP